A recovery strategy that has kept me gambling free for 25 years.

 - AVOID GAMBLING ENVIRONMENT – Don’t go in or near gambling establishments.
 Walk on the other side of the street.
 Take a different route.

 - AVOID ADS – The moment gambling comes on the TV walk out of the room or change channel.

-- INSTALL BLOCK SOFTWARE – Have someone install gambling block software onto your phone and all PC/tablets, and only they must have the passwords so only they can change or uninstall it.
+- INSTALL BLOCKING SOFTWARE – Have someone install gambling block software onto your phone and all PC/tablets, and only they must have the passwords so only THEY can change or uninstall it.

 Trust me, the above works and has kept me safe for 25 years.